 Anyway, over the last few elections, I’ve been paying more attention to how the resulting parliament is a poor reflection of how Canadians voted.
 I’ve read very little about the various types of proportional representation, so I’m not advocating for a specific form, I just believe we need something other than FPTP.

-So that’s Xanada, for now: a few charts showing results from federal and provincial elections.
+So that’s Xanada, for now: results from federal and provincial elections, and some notes and charts exploring some of the issues with FPTP.
 I’ll try to grow the site a little more, before another twenty years go by.

 — Geoffrey Weeks, November 2022